keys icon

 Why use a mortgage repayment calculator?

-Mortgage repayment calculators may not be able to tell you exactly what your mortgage payments would be each month, but they can give you a useful estimate.
+Mortgage repayment calculators may not be able to tell you exactly what your mortgage payments would be each month, but they are a free tool that can give you a useful estimate of how much a mortgage could cost you.

-You could then change the term, interest rate or loan size to see the difference this makes to your payments.
+You can then change the term, interest rate or loan size to see the difference this makes to your payments.

 If you use the calculator and find you couldn’t comfortably afford the payments, this could prompt you to save up a larger deposit, search for a cheaper property or improve your credit score, for example, before resuming the mortgage process again.